iofoundry/ontology/maintenance/Terms for maintenance reference ontology.md

 # Terms proposed for use in the IOF Maintenance Management Reference ontology

-This is now the Master Working document for all terms needed by the Maintenance WG including those terms relating to maintenance management, failure events, and stasis
+This is now the Master Working document for all terms needed by the Maintenance WG including those terms relating to maintenance management, failure events, and stasis.

+## However as of June 9 2022 it is currentlu OUT OF SYNC with the Maintenance terms OWL file and needs to be updated.

 __Maintenance WG terms submitted to IOF Technical Oversight Board for consideration for IOF core terms (29/10/21)__